 - Meet the gross income standards

-Families denied state shelter and coming to Family Promise are typically:
+Families denied state shelter are typically:

 - Employed and over “income standards,” yet not earning enough to afford housing in the metrowest or Boston area.